markgossa/MessageBus/README.md

 }
 ```

-### Using custom message properties for subscription filters
+### Using custom subscription filters

-To do this, simply create a `Dictionary<string, string>` to hold the custom message subscription properties and then pass this to the `SubscribeToMessage()` method.
-Note that specifying custom message properties will mean that the defaults of `MessageType` and `MessageVersion` will not be added so you will need to add these yourself.
+To do this, simply create a `SubscriptionFilter` and pass this to the `SubscribeToMessage()` method.
+Note that specifying custom message properties will mean that `MessageVersion` will not be added so you will need to add this yourself.

-Note that in this current version, custom message properties must include the `MessageType` property as this is required to route the message to the correct handler.

 ```csharp
 private static ServiceProvider ConfigureServices()